WiproOpenSource/openapphack/README.md

 [![Join the chat at https://gitter.im/WiproOpenSourcePractice/openapphack](https://badges.gitter.im/WiproOpenSourcePractice/openapphack.svg)](https://gitter.im/WiproOpenSourcePractice/openapphack?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+Openapphack is an opensource application aggregrator.

+Openapphack and its subprojects help aggregates ,validates and tests git repositories that derived from  openapphack-vm, openapphack-cluster, openapphack-pi-vm, openapphack-pi-cluster repositories

+Openapphack is also enables end to end automation of application deployment which can be leveraged for prototyping and distributed deployment of opensource applications .

-Openapphack is an attempt to enable end to end automation of Application Development using opensource tools for provisioning , code authoring and scaffolding.
+Openapphack use opensource tools for provisioning , code authoring and scaffolding.

-Openapphack is an opensource application vm repo aggregrator.

 Openapphack-vm leverages vagrant, ansible and yeoman to do this.